NVIDIA/CUDALibrarySamples/cuSPARSELt/spmma2/README.md

 ## Description

 This sample demonstrates the usage of `cuSPARSELt` library and `cusparseMatMul` APIs for performing *structured matrix - dense matrix multiplication* by exploiting NVIDIA *Sparse Tensor Cores*, where the structured matrix is compressed with 50% sparsity ratio.
-The sample also demonstrates the usage of batched computation, ReLU activation function, and bias.
+The sample also demonstrates the usage of batched computation, Split-K, ReLU activation function, and bias.

 [cusparseLt Documentation](https://docs.nvidia.com/cuda/cusparselt/index.html)